Spectral Analysis of Word Statistics: Introduction

 So we may calculate, using Proposition \ref{prop:Mprime_depends_only_on_diag}, that

 Since $\Theta_{ab}^l v \in S^{(k_a,k_b)}\hookrightarrow M^{(k_a-l,k_b+l)}$ we apply Lemma \ref{lem:eigen_of_THETA} with $i=l$, and continue

 This shows that $v$ is indeed an eigenvector with an eigenvalue depending only on the eigenspace index $(i,j)$.
-By putting the explicit value of $\lambda_{ij}$ in the above equation, we get the required eigenvalue.
-The dimensions of the eigenspaces follow from Theorem \ref{prop:diagonalizing_M_prime}, since $\Theta_{ab}$ is injective on the spaces its used on here. \end{proof}
+Putting the explicit value of $\lambda_{ij}$ in the above equation, we obtain the required eigenvalue.
+The dimensions of the eigenspaces follow from Theorem \ref{prop:diagonalizing_M_prime}, since $\Theta_{ab}$ is injective on the spaces to which it is applied. \end{proof}